tonyfengli/fitness_app/packages/ai/WORKOUT_ENGINE_ARCHITECTURE.md

 - Tracking down why specific exercises are selected/rejected
 - Verifying template constraints are met
 - Performance profiling of each phase

+### 3. Filter State Persistence

+#### Overview
+The system automatically saves filter state to a file that can be read by Claude Code for debugging and support.

+#### How It Works
+1. Every time the `exercise.filter` endpoint is called, the current filter state and results are saved to `/Users/tonyli/Desktop/fitness_app/current-filter-state.json`
+2. This file contains:
+   - Current filter selections (intensity, muscle targets, capacity levels, etc.)
+   - Filtered exercise results organized by block
+   - Top exercises in each block with their scores
+   - Timestamp of when the filter was applied

+#### Usage with Claude Code
+When working with Claude Code, you can ask to see your current filter state:
+- "What filters do I have selected?"
+- "Check my current filter state"
+- "What exercises are showing?"
+- "Read the filter debug file"

+Claude will read the file and report:
+- Your current filter settings
+- Number of exercises in each block
+- Top-scoring exercises
+- Any issues with the filtering

+#### Implementation
+- **Module**: `utils/debugToFile.ts`
+- **Integration**: `api/src/router/exercise.ts` (filter endpoint)
+- **File Location**: `/Users/tonyli/Desktop/fitness_app/current-filter-state.json`

+This feature enables real-time debugging support without needing to manually copy/paste filter states.